Transportation activities for preschoolers, plus transportation crafts to make and even our favorite books for kids that love things that go!

 It seems that if I add a vehicle of some sort to an activity, the boys are much more interested and excited to take part of the activity, whether it’s a craft, art or learning activity.
-They’re much more involved.
+They’re much more into it.

-So, I’ve found a few ideas to add vehicles to activities.
+So, I’ve found a few ideas to add transportation to our activities.

 Quite a few that use the vehicles that you already got.
 And even some that create the vehicles for an activity.

-And I also couldn’t leave you without adding in quite a few of our favorite books.
-They all happen to have vehicles in them [of course!].
+And I also couldn’t leave you without adding in quite a few of our favorite transportation books.
+They all happen to have vehicles in them (of course!).

-Using the vehicles that you got for activities
+Using vehicles that you already have for transportation activities for preschoolers:

 - Haul corn.
 Corn kernels and vehicles.
 Let the hauling begin.